Temporal logic

-In logic, temporal logic is any system of rules and symbolism for representing, and reasoning about, propositions qualified in terms of time (for example, "I am always hungry", "I will eventually be hungry", or "I will be hungry until I eat something").
-It is sometimes also used to refer to tense logic, a modal logic-based system of temporal logic introduced by Arthur Prior in the late 1950s, with important contributions by Hans Kamp.
-It has been further developed by computer scientists, notably Amir Pnueli, and logicians.
+In logic, a temporal logic is any system of rules and symbolism for representing, and reasoning about, propositions qualified in terms of time (for example, "I am always hungry", "I will eventually be hungry", or "I will be hungry until I eat something").

 Temporal logic has found an important application in formal verification, where it is used to state requirements of hardware or software systems.
 For instance, one may wish to say that whenever a request is made, access to a resource is eventually granted, but it is never granted to two requestors simultaneously.
 Such a statement can conveniently be expressed in a temporal logic.

+The term temporal logic is also sometimes used to refer specifically to tense logic, a modal logic-based system of temporal logic introduced by Arthur Prior in the late 1950s, with important contributions by Hans Kamp.
+It has been further developed by computer scientists, notably Amir Pnueli, and logicians.

 Motivation

 Consider the statement "I am hungry".
 Though its meaning is constant in time, the statement's truth value can vary in time.
 Sometimes it is true, and sometimes false, but never simultaneously true and false.
 In a temporal logic, a statement can have a truth value that varies in time—in contrast with an atemporal logic, which applies only to statements whose truth values are constant in time.
 This treatment of truth-value over time differentiates temporal logic from computational verb logic.

 Temporal logic always has the ability to reason about a timeline.
 So-called "linear-time" logics are restricted to this type of reasoning.
 Branching-time logics, however, can reason about multiple timelines.
 This permits in particular treatment of environments that may act unpredictably.

 To continue the example, in a branching-time logic we may state that "there is a possibility that I will stay hungry forever", and that "there is a possibility that eventually I am no longer hungry".
 If we do not know whether or not I will ever be fed, these statements can both be true.